 Pros of Stash

-- A variety of investment options: Stash gives you the opportunity to invest in numerous investment themes, which it picks from among thousands of ETFs.
-It also suggests some individual stocks for you to choose from.
+- A variety of investment options: Stash gives you the opportunity to invest in numerous investment themes.
+It also offers individual stocks for you to choose from.
 Most robo-advisors create investment portfolios using a selection of between 6 and 12 ETFs only.